 Regulatory issues regarding generics and biosimilars tend to be country-specific.

-For example, Sucampo and Takeda entered arbitration in 2010 due to Sucampo’s allegations that Takeda’s lack of sufficient marketing of Amitiza had led to poor sales (Siddiqui, Z, ‘Sucampo seeks Takeda talks after losing legal battle’, Reuters, 6 July 2012).
+For example, Sucampo and Takeda entered arbitration in 2010 as a result of Sucampo’s allegations that Takeda’s lack of sufficient marketing of Amitiza had led to poor sales (Siddiqui, Z, ‘Sucampo seeks Takeda talks after losing legal battle’, Reuters, 6 July 2012).

 For example, Genentech and Biogen Idec entered arbitration beginning in 2006 to resolve a dispute on what follow-on products to their successful Rituxan product Genentech could pursue independently (‘Biogen Idec Announces Conclusion of Arbitration with Genentech’, Biogen Press Release, 16 June 2009).

-For example, Apotex initiated a NAFTA arbitration proceeding against the US seeking damages due to a FDA import ban from 2009 to 2011 (‘NAFTA Tribunal Dismisses Apotex Claims,’ US Department of State, Office of the Spokesperson, 27 August 2014).
+For example, Apotex initiated an arbitration under the North American Free Trade Agreement (NAFTA) against the United States seeking damages due to an import ban by the US Food and Drug Administration from 2009 to 2011 (‘NAFTA Tribunal Dismisses Apotex Claims,’ US Department of State, Office of the Spokesperson, 27 August 2014).
 As another example, in 2009, Servier initiated claims against Poland resulting from Poland’s decisions not to renew marketing authorisations for certain Servier products (Les Laboratoires Servier, SAA, Biofarama, SAS, Arts et Techniques du Progres SAS v.
-Republic of Poland, UNCITRAL, Final Award, 14 February 2012.).
+Republic of Poland, United Nations Commission on International Trade Law, Final Award, 14 February 2012.).